Author, Andrew Gibson

 If you go ahead, you will be sent a confirmation email with all the details of your transfer (amount, rate, where to send your Pounds).

-Step 3 - Pay for your transfer
+Step 3 – Send in your Pounds

-You are normally given 1-2 working days to send the money in.
 If you are on a tight deadline, you can send your Pounds in before you transact to speed things up.

 How long does it take to send money to Australia?